What Is A Survival Seed Bank & Why Do I Need One?

 - Close container tightly to prevent moisture from seeping in

-- Place survival seed bank in cool, dark place (refrigerator or freezer is best)
+- Place survival seed bank in a cool, dark place (refrigerator or freezer is best)

-- Do not remove container from cold storage and open right away, see instructions below
+- Do not remove the container from cold storage and open right away, see instructions below

 When you are ready to use your survival seed bank, follow these instructions: